brevzin/cpp_proposals/1306_expansion_statements/expansion-statements.md

 ```
 :::

-This was pointed out by Richard Smith to be ambiguous.
+This was pointed out by Richard Smith to be ambiguous [on the EWG reflector](https://lists.isocpp.org/ext/2019/07/10770.php).
 Consider:

 ::: std
 ```cpp